vassovass/ConvoCraft-AI/Readme.md

 - **Multi-Provider AI**: Seamlessly switch between Google Gemini, OpenAI, Anthropic Claude, Groq, or even your own custom endpoint.
 - **Secure, Client-Side Storage**: Your API keys and settings are stored securely in your browser's local storage, never in code or on a server.
 - **Versatile Transcription**: Transcribe a wide range of formats, including audio (`.opus`, `.mp3`), video (`.mp4`), images, and documents.
+- **Flexible Data Export**:
+  - **Save All Transcriptions**: Save all completed transcriptions to individual `.txt` files with a single click.
+  - **Copy to Clipboard**: Easily copy individual transcriptions or the entire merged WhatsApp chat.
+  - **Multiple Export Formats**: Export merged chats and AI analysis as `.txt`, `.html`, `.json`, or `.csv`.
+- **Customizable Save Location**: Choose a preferred default directory for your saved files, with a fallback to your browser's default downloads folder.
 - **WhatsApp Chat Integration**:
   - Upload or paste WhatsApp chat exports (`.txt`).
-  - Filter chats by date range.
   - Automatically merge transcribed audio back into the chat timeline.
 - **Advanced AI Analysis**:
   - Leverage one-click prompts for summaries, key points, and sentiment analysis.
   - Write your own custom prompts to tailor the AI's analysis to your needs.
-- **Multi-Format Export**: Export your merged chats and AI analysis as `.txt`, `.html`, `.json`, or `.csv`.
+- **Auto-Saving Settings**: All changes made in the settings are saved automatically, providing a seamless user experience.
-- **Smart Port Management**: The backend proxy detects if the default port is busy, tells you if another ConvoCraft AI instance is running (with version), and lets you reuse it or auto-select the next free port.
+- **Smart Port Management**: The backend proxy detects if the default port is busy and auto-selects the next free port.
-- **CLI Key Verifier**: Run `npm run verify:key` to generate a haiku with Gemini, confirming your `GEMINI_API_KEY` works end-to-end.
+- **CLI Key Verifier**: Run `npm run verify:key` to confirm your `GEMINI_API_KEY` works end-to-end.
 - **Private and Secure**: All processing happens in your browser.
 Your data is never sent to a third-party server, except for the AI provider you configure.
 - **Open Source**: Licensed under the MIT license, so you can use, modify, and share it freely.